scarimp/Workflow-Ground/README.md

 Repository for demo purposes

-    -I create a new repos
+    -I created a new repos
     -I changed the readme
     -I committed